We’re an affiliate

 There are rare occasions where Power Wheels motors exploded after overheating.
 The batteries in electric toy cars have chemicals, and you do not want to have a motor blow up when your child is driving.

-If you notice a Power Wheels motor overheating, find a solution as soon as possible.
+If you notice a Power Wheel motor overheating, find a solution as soon as possible.
 Meanwhile, keep your child away from the toy car.